build-on-aws/content/tutorials/microsoft-pki-smart-card-authentication-amazon-workspaces/index.md

     * Right-click **Certificate Templates**, hover over **New**, select **Certificate Template to Issue**.
     * Select the certificate template you just created, select **OK**.

-### Section 4: Request a certificate for your test smart card user
+### Section 4: Request a Certificate for Your Test Smart Card User

-In this section, we will login as the smart card user, confirm the smart card is functioning, request a certificate used for smart card authentication, and load the certificate onto the smart card.
+In this section, we will log in as the smart card user, confirm the smart card is functioning, request a certificate used for smart card authentication, and load the certificate onto the smart card.
 Some smart cards may require specific drivers to be installed in order for the smart card to function in Windows.

 1. Connect to a EC2 Windows instance or computer that is joined to your domain as your test smart card user.

 **Note:** If connecting to a remote computer, ensure to use an RDP client that can redirect the smart card into the remote session.
 The Microsoft Remote Desktop Client can be used for this purpose.

-2. Confirm the smart card is functioning in Windows,
+2. Confirm the smart card is functioning in Windows:
     * Open PowerShell, run the command `certutil -scinfo`, and enter your PIN when prompted.
     * The smart card should report as available for use and no errors should be reported.
 ![Image showing a successful sample output of the "certutil -scinfo" command](./images/22-successful-sample-output-certutil-scinfo-command.png)